caramirezal/vihCohort/README.md

 ## Background

-The aim of this study is to find predictors for the appearence of IRIS Immune Reconstitution Inflammatory Syndrome (IRIS) in patients treated con antiretroviral therapy (ART).
+The aim of this study is to find predictors for the appearence of Immune Reconstitution Inflammatory Syndrome (IRIS) in patients treated con antiretroviral therapy (ART).

 ## LASSO implementation